TeoJT/sketchiepad/README.md

 - Minify image attribute.
 Automatically removes blank transparent space around an image so that its width and height is flush against the actual image without gaps.
 - Many adjustable and easy-to-edit attributes in sketchpad such as frameWidth, frameHeight, framerate, interval, record on/off, exit when music ends on/off, etc.
 - Internal console within the animation display that shows exactly what sketchiepad is doing, as well as warning such as accessing a file that does not exist.
-- Prolly loads more little trinkets that I forgot to add here.
+- Probably loads more little trinkets that I forgot to add here.

 # Documentation
 Note: documentation is very much incomplete, but I'll try my best.